crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

 $ which pants
 /usr/local/bin/pants

-pants -V
+$ pants -V
 1.2.1
 ```

-Edit ~/workspace/pants.ini to pin the pants version by adding these lines, using the pants version from the previous step
+Edit ~/workspace/pants.ini to pin the pants version by adding these lines, using the pants version found in the previous step
 ```
 [GLOBAL]
 pants_version: 1.2.1